NRL star Shaun Johnson has admitted his move to the Cronulla Sharks hasn't gone as smoothly as he'd hoped.

 Last month, Johnson and fiancé Cullen opened up on their relationship and furthering their sporting careers together across the ditch.

-, Johnson spoke of the heartbreak he felt leaving Cullen behind at the time.
+In the interview released by NRL.com, Johnson spoke of the heartbreak he felt leaving Cullen behind at the time.

 "It's so easy for people just to see me moving teams and talk about stuff like I no loyalty and all the negative stuff around 'why'd you leave?' and 'you don't care about the club,'" Johnson said.